IndrajeetPatil/ggstatsplot/README.md

   - `"r"` (for **robust**)
   - `"bf"` (for **Bayes Factor**)

-All relevant functions in `ggstatsplot` have a `return` argument which can be used to not only return plots (which is the default), but also to return a `subtitle` or `caption`, which are objects of type `call` and can be used to display statistical details in conjunction with a custom
+All relevant functions in `ggstatsplot` have a `output` argument which can be used to not only return plots (which is the default), but also to return a `subtitle` or `caption`, which are objects of type `call` and can be used to display statistical details in conjunction with a custom